Columbia Guns & Weapons Charges Attorneys

-Vigorous defense against firearms and weapons charges in Columbia and Charleston
+Vigorous defense against firearms and weapons charges in Columbia, South Carolina

 Facing weapons charges in South Carolina is a serious issue, leading not only to serious penalties like jail time, but also resulting in loss of your gun rights.
 As you know, the Second Amendment guarantees us the right to bear arms.
 However, that right is not absolute, according to certain restrictions at the federal, state, and even local level.
 And, a conviction for a weapons charge can subject you to penalties like restrictions on gun ownership as well as a criminal record.